swastibali/Crime_Analysis/README.md

 # Crime_Analysis

-Problem Statement: “Predicting whether an area will experience high or low crime in a given month based on historical data".
-Dataset reflects crime incidents in Los Angeles from 2020 onward.
+📋 Overview
+This project analyzes crime data to predict whether a specific area will experience high or low crime in a given month.
+The analysis involves grouping crime data by month and area, performing feature engineering, and applying machine learning techniques like Logistic Regression with and without regularization, Random Forest, K-Nearest Neighbour and Naive Bayes to classify crime levels.
+This repository includes code, insights, and model evaluations that can aid policymakers and law enforcement in making informed decisions.